polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/subkey.md

 > If you follow the steps in this section to compile Subkey with Cargo, the version of Subkey will
 > depend on the branch or commit of Substrate that you have checked out.

-Once installed, use the `subkey -h` command to see all the subcommands and flags available.
+Once installed, use the `subkey -h` command to see all the sub-commands and flags available.
-Use `subkey <subcommand> -h` to see help items for ech subcommand.
+Use `subkey <sub-command> -h` to see help items for ech sub-command.

 ## Inspecting Keys